 For many people, treatment will not be necessary, especially if the watering eyes are not excessive and are not causing problems.
 For persistent, severe symptoms, patients should first speak to their GP and an optician, who should be able to identify the root of the problem.
 If the cause is not immediately obvious, the doctor may need to refer you to a specialist ophthalmologist, who will carry out a full examination of the tear ducts.

-The treatment of watering eyes is entirely dependent on its cause.
+If treatment for watery eyes is necessary, then the type of treatment will be entirely dependent on its cause.

-If the cause of the watering eye is blepharitis or dry eye, with ocular irritation and reflex tearing, this is treated non-surgically with eyelid hygiene, lubricant eye drops (artificial tears) and occasionally antibiotic creams or tablets.
+If the cause of the watering eye is blepharitis or dry eye, with ocular irritation and reflex tearing, this is treated non-surgically with eyelid hygiene, lubricant eye drops, known as artificial tears, and occasionally antibiotic creams or tablets.

 If the cause of the watering eye is a blocked tear duct (nasolacrimal duct) the choice is then to have a DCR done through the nose, or an external approach DCR (through the skin), or a combination of the external approach with endoscopic endonasal monitoring.

 At the end of the DCR surgery, soft silicone tubes are placed between the corner of the eye and the inside of the nose, which are then removed approximately 4-6 weeks after surgery.

 The success rates for both endoscopic endonasal DCR and external DCR are in the range of 85% to 95%.
 However, if the cause is more complicated than a simple obstruction of the nasolacrimal duct, this figure can indeed be lower.